zapier/zapier-platform/packages/cli/README-source.md

 ... then you need to update your `zapier-platform-core` dependency to a non-deprecated version that uses a newer version of Node.js.
 Complete the following instructions as soon as possible:

-1. Edit `package.json` to depend on the latest version of `zapier-platform-core`.
-There's a list of all breaking changes (marked with an :exclamation:) in the [changelog](https://github.com/zapier/zapier-platform/blob/master/CHANGELOG.md).
+1. Edit `package.json` to depend on a later major version of `zapier-platform-core`.
+There's a list of all breaking changes (marked with a :exclamation:) in the [changelog](https://github.com/zapier/zapier-platform/blob/master/CHANGELOG.md).
 2. Increment the `version` property in `package.json`
 3. Ensure you're using version `LAMBDA_VERSION` (or greater) of node locally (`node -v`).
 Use [nvm](https://github.com/nvm-sh/nvm) to use a different one if need be.
 4. Run `rm -rf node_modules && npm i` to get a fresh copy of everything
 5. Run `zapier test` to ensure your tests still pass
 6. Run `zapier push`
 7. Run `zapier promote YOUR_NEW_VERSION` (from step 2)
-8. Migrate your users from the previous version (`zapier migrate OLD_VERSION NEW_VERSION`)
+8. Migrate your users from the previous version (`zapier migrate OLD_VERSION YOUR_NEW_VERSION`)

 <a id="analytics"></a>
 ### What Analytics are Collected?